htutuncu/C-Programming-Algorithm/README.md

 For
 example, if the value supplied for n were 6, the string returned would be “6! = 6 x 5 x 4 x 3 x 2 x 1 = 720”.

+# Plural
+A program that takes nouns and forms their plurals on the basis of these rules: a.
+If noun ends in “y”, remove the “y” and add “ies”.
+b.
+If noun ends in “s”, “ch”, or “sh”, add “es”. c.
+In all other cases, just add “s”.